Description

 A collection of rules based on the Sigma detection rules for proxy server and web server looks, e.g. zeek or suricata.

-A collection of rules based on the Sigma rules for Zeek based on the Filebeat Zeek module.
+A collection of rules based on the Sigma rules for Windows (process creation folder) based on Winlogbeat data .